jarvist/HUGO-PWP/content/post/2016-07-13-Electron-Phonon-Coupling-with-Soft-Modes.md

 location in the vibrational Brillouin-Zone of the material.
-There's an explicit phase term (i.e. location in q-space) which is chosen to then generate real-space distortions in Q to enable the calculation of the electronic structure.
+There's an explicit phase term (i.e. location in q-space) which is chosen to then generate real-space distortions in Q to enable the calculation of the electronic structure (and so both the electron deformation potential, and nuclear vibrational potential).
 It is well known that the electron-phonon interaction should be integrated across the full Brillouin-Zone in both vibrational (q) and electronic (k) phase space, and that convergence of this summation is nasty as the electronic-phonon coupling is very spiky.